TaschnerMandlGroup/MapMetIP/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10801832.svg)](https://doi.org/10.5281/zenodo.10801832)
 ![Suggestions Welcome](https://img.shields.io/badge/suggestions-welcome-green)

-This code supplements the [publication]() by Lazic, Gutwein et al. Therein, we use 3-plex immmunofluorescence (IF) microscopy and 41-plex imaging mass cytometry (IMC) to spatially and temporally map primary and metastatic neuroblastoma.
+This code supplements the publication (in preparation) by Lazic, Gutwein et al. Therein, we use 3-plex immmunofluorescence (IF) microscopy and 41-plex imaging mass cytometry (IMC) to spatially and temporally map primary and metastatic neuroblastoma.
 The image processing pipeline can be largely divided into the following steps:
 1. **Segmentation** based on nuclear IF (DAPI) image using [cellpose](https://github.com/MouseLand/cellpose) [1] model finetuned on our own data - individual models were trained for primary tumor (`CP_TU`) and metastatic bone marrow samples (`CP_BM`)
 2. **Registration** between IF and IMC images/masks via scale-invariant feature transformation ([SIFT](https://ieeexplore.ieee.org/document/6396024)) [2]
 3. **Spillover compensation** of IMC images according to [[3]](https://github.com/BodenmillerGroup/cyTOFcompensation)